Building an OpenBSD router using an APU4D4

 Foreword

-It’s no secret that consumer routers have security problems (600 CVEs between 1999 and 2017, and those were only the disclosed vulnerabilities) as a result of poorly engineered software.
+Consumer routers are riddled with security problems.
+Between 1999 and 2017, researchers disclosed 600 CVEs (Common Vulnerabilities and Exposures) for router software—and those represent only the public vulnerabilities.
 The paper “So You Think Your Router Is Safe?” addresses this subject well.

-Confronted with this reality, as someone who’s been bitten by the OpenBSD bug (or pufferfish, same difference), the solution that came to mind was to build my own router.
-So I did, and what follows is how I did it.
+Faced with this reality, and as someone who’s caught the OpenBSD bug (or pufferfish, same difference), I decided to build my own router.
+Here’s how I did it.

 Hardware

-To purchase an APU4D4 or similar, visit PC Engines.
-Their boards come with coreboot preinstalled and so far it’s been a great experience.
+To buy an APU4D4 or similar, visit PC Engines.
+Their boards come with coreboot preinstalled and the experience has been great.

-Include a USB to DB9F serial adapter in the purchase, as it’s needed for the installation.
+Include a USB to DB9F serial adapter in your order, as you’ll need it for installation.

 Consult the manual for assembly instructions.